DvdJ002/battle-sim-sandbox/README.md

 ### Healer

-**Role: Hiding healer**
+**Role: Elusive assistance**

-The Healer is a small enemy with a low HP pool that chooses an enemy, starts following it and continuously heals it.
+The Healer is a small enemy with a low HP pool.
+When it finds an enemy, it will "lock-on" to it; which entails following and continuously healing it.
-It will follow the enemy and it's only able to heal it if the enemy is within range.
-It will also try to put the enemy between it and the player.
+It's only able to heal the enemy if within range.
+It "hides" from the player by trying to use the enemy it is healing between itself and the player.

 If there is no enemy within range it will simply roam around randomly until one is found.
 If you kill the enemy it is actively healing, it will also die.
-If you kill the chosen enemy while it is not actively healing, it will simply switch back to roam and search for a new enemy.
+If you kill the locked-on enemy while it is not actively healing, it will simply switch back to roam and search for a new enemy.

 **Stats:**